|Rep. Ronald G. Waters

 Ronald G. Waters began his legislative career by special election in May of 1999.
 As state representative for the 191st legislative district, he represents over 60,000 residents of Philadelphia and Delaware counties.
-He serves as Secretary for the House Democratic Caucus.
 He is also a member of the Philadelphia and the Southeast Pennsylvania Delegations.

 Rep. Waters has dedicated his legislative career to increasing education, correcting health disparities, and prison reform.
 At a time when it was unpopular to discuss our criminal justice system, Rep. Waters saw a need for change and questioned the disproportionate rising costs, overcrowding and lack of recidivism prevention in our prison system.
 Rep. Waters works with the Department of Corrections to employ programs offering personal growth and development, rehabilitation, and redemption for offenders to return to society as law abiding citizens, in addition to actively seeking support for his legislation to institute change.